London England Temple

 The overwhelming response to the London England Temple open house—marked by moments of over a thousand people waiting in line to get inside—prompted leaders to extend the open house another three days for a total of 76,324 visitors.

 The London England Temple was dedicated in six sessions, Sunday through Tuesday.
-In attendance were more general authorities of the Church than had been in England since 1840 (when eight members of the Twelve Apostles came as missionaries).
+In attendance were more general authorities of the Church than had been in England since 1840 when eight members of the Twelve Apostles came as missionaries.
+President McKay observed his 85th birthday on this occasion on September 8, 1958.

 In 1990, the London England Temple closed for major remodeling and refurbishment, which included the addition of a fourth floor, upgrading of mechanical systems, replacement of worn furnishings, repainting of all interiors, cleaning of exterior, and more.
 The temple reopened over two years later in October 1992, after a successful open house of over 55,200 visitors.